 I feel that the same may be the case for Lee Kuan Yew too.

+Suffering in hospital is definitely not a pleasant situation to be in.
 If he passes on, we should feel happy that he has gone to a better place (if you believe in religion) and don’t have to feel pain anymore.
 Otherwise, wouldn’t it be selfish of us to want him to stay in this world and to suffer?

 If you put things in perspective – Lee Kuan Yew had already achieved a quality life.
 He led an extremely good and long life by most Singaporean’s standards.

 Of course, he chose to live humbly.
 However, compared to many other elderly in Singapore, his life was a lot better.
 He had the opportunity to pursue his dreams and run this country; marry the love of his life and raised successful children.
 He did not need to worry about retirement adequacy.